takatost/homebridge-mi-ac-partner/README.md

 * Control modes:

-  - Lift ac partner temperature between 1 - 100%.
+  - Lift ac partner temperature between 16 - 30.

-    **Notes:** Alternatively, you can ask Siri to change the fan speed within the range to adjust the ac partner mode.
+    **Notes:** Alternatively, you can ask Siri to change the temperature within the range to adjust the ac partner mode.
 Example:

     ```
-    Hey Siri, change the ac partner speed to 100.
+    Hey Siri, change the ac partner temperature to 23.
     ```

-    ​

 ### Installation